otan-cockroach/molt/README.md

 This makes verifier re-check rows before marking them as problematic.

 ### Limitations
-* MySQL enums and set types are not supported.
+* MySQL set types are not supported.
 * Supports only comparing one MySQL database vs a whole CRDB schema (which is assumed to be "public").
 * Geospatial types cannot yet be compared.
 * We do not handle schema changes between commands well.